Logo

 • Vertex AI (Google)

 This means you can connect custom or preferred models while still using Agentforce’s tools.
-It’s perfect for companies with specific needs, like extra privacy or specialized training.
-Just set it up via the Models API, and your agents can tap into these for prompts and actions.
+It is ideal for companies with specific needs, such as enhanced privacy or specialized training.
+Simply set it up through the Models API, and your agents can use these models for prompts and actions.

 How to Choose the Right LLM for Agentforce?